azavadil/az_recursion/README.md

 Recursive Patterns
 ==================
-You can run the recurisve subsets from node using command line arguments to specify both the test (indented or unindented) and the string to use.
+You can run the file recSubs.js from the command line using node.
+Specify both the test (unindented is 0 or indented is test 1) and the string you want to use.

 For those not familiar with the command line, it's as simple as navigating to the directory and running the following command